emre/lighthive/docs/helpers.rst

 account_history is an important call for the HIVE applications.
 A few use cases:

 - Getting incoming delegations
-- Filtering transfers on specific accounts
+- Filtering transfers on spe`cific accounts
 - Getting author, curation rewards

 etc.

 **Example: Get all incoming HIVE of binance account in the last 7 days**

 .. code-block:: python